What Is a Wisdom Tooth Extraction?

 - Wisdom teeth that aren’t in the right position can trap food.
 This gives cavity-causing bacteria a place to grow.

-- Wisdom teeth that haven’t come in properly can make it difficult to floss between the wisdom teeth and the molars next to them.
+- Wisdom teeth that haven’t come in properly can make it difficult to clean between the wisdom teeth and the molars next to them.

 - Wisdom teeth that have partially come through can give bacteria a place to enter the gums and create a place for infection.
 This may also lead to pain, swelling and stiffness in your jaw.

-- Wisdom teeth that don’t have room to come through are thought by some to crowd or damage neighboring teeth.
+- Wisdom teeth that don’t have room to come through are thought by some to crowd or damage neighbouring teeth.

 - A wisdom tooth that is impacted can possibly form a cyst on or near the impacted tooth.
 This can potentially damage the roots of nearby teeth or destroy the bone that supports your teeth.